 Written by: Corey Janoff

-The 2019-2020 academic year is behind us, which means there are approximately 45,000 new doctors entering practice in America (according to the ACGME Data Resource Book).
-That's a lot of new doctors who have a fantastic opportunity to achieve financial independence if they get started on the right foot.
+The 2020-2021 academic year is behind us, which means there are approximately 45,000 new doctors entering practice in America (according to the ACGME Data Resource Book).
+That’s a lot of new doctors who have a fantastic opportunity to become financially independent (or even achieve fatFIRE) if they get started on the right foot.
 Today we are going to dive into six ways to achieve financial success as a new attending physician.

-In a recent podcast episode on transitioning from residency into practice, we touched on some tips for improving your odds of achieving financial independence in a timely fashion.
+In one of our podcast episodes on transitioning from residency into practice, we touched on some tips for improving your odds of achieving financial independence in a timely fashion.
 I would encourage you to give that episode a listen if podcasts are your thing (look for Financial Clarity for Doctors wherever you get your podcasts).
 Below are six key takeaways from that episode if you are looking for the abridged version on ways on how to be financially successful.

 1. Live Like a Resident

 Before you get all excited about quadrupling your income overnight, take a deep breath.
 Yes, your income is about to go up, and you will have the ability to increase your standard of living.
 Instead of immediately enhancing your life, I encourage you to maintain your current standard of living and live like you are still a resident for a little while.

 This will be short-lived, I promise!
 I want you to get your financial life on track and have a game plan for achieving your goals.
 You can have optimal financial success if you can maintain your residency lifestyle for a couple of years into practice.
 That significant increase in income can do wonders for your financial well being.